-(1) A non-conforming use does not constitute an offence in terms of this By-law.

-- (2) A non-conforming use may continue as long as it remains otherwise lawful, subject to the following: - (a) if the non-conforming use is ceased for any reason for a period of more than twenty four consecutive months, any subsequent utilisation of the property must comply with this Bylaw and the zoning scheme, with or without departures; - (b) an appropriate application contemplated in section 15(2) must be made for the alteration or extension of buildings or structures in respect of the non-conforming use; - (c) the owner bears the onus of proving that the non-conforming use right exists; and - (d) the use right is limited to the area of the building or land in respect of which the proven use right exists. - (3) Subject to subsection (2)(a) and (b), if an existing building that constitutes a non-conforming use is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building, the Municipality may grant permission for the reconstruction of such building subject to conditions.
+- (1) A non-conforming use does not constitute an offence in terms of this By-law. - (2) A non-conforming use may continue as long as it remains otherwise lawful, subject to the following: - (a) if the non-conforming use is ceased for any reason for a period of more than twenty-four consecutive months, any subsequent utilisation of the property must comply with this Bylaw and the zoning scheme, with or without departures; - (b) an appropriate application contemplated in section $\underline{15(2)}$ must be made for the alteration or extension of buildings or structures in respect of the non-conforming use; - (c) the owner bears the onus of proving that the non-conforming use right exists; and - (d) the use right is limited to the area of the building or land in respect of which the proven use right exists. - (3) Subject to subsection (2)(a) and (b), if an existing building that constitutes a non-conforming use is destroyed or damaged to the extent that it is necessary to demolish a substantial part of the building, the Municipality may grant permission for the reconstruction of such building subject to conditions.

-15. Land development requiring approval
+15. Land development requiring approval and other approvals

-- (1) No person may commence, continue, or cause the commencement or continuation of, land development, other than the subdivision or consolidation of land referred to in section 24, without the approval of the Municipality in terms of subsection (2). - (2) The owner of land or his or her agent may apply to the Municipality in terms of this Chapter and Chapter IV for the following in relation to the development of the land concerned: - (a) a rezoning of land; - (b) a permanent departure from the development parameters of the zoning scheme; - (c) a departure granted on a temporary basis to utilise land for a purpose not permitted in terms of the primary rights of the zoning applicable to the land; - (d) a subdivision of land that is not exempted in terms of section 24, including the registration of a servitude or lease agreement; - (e) a consolidation of land that is not exempted in terms of section 24; - (f) a removal, suspension or amendment of restrictive conditions in respect of a land unit; - (g) a permission required in terms of the zoning scheme; - (h) an amendment, deletion or imposition of conditions in respect of an existing approval; - (i) an extension of the validity period of an approval; - (j) an approval of an overlay zone as contemplated in the zoning scheme; - (k) an amendment or cancellation of an approved subdivision plan or part thereof, including a general plan or diagram ; - (l) a permission required in terms of a condition of approval; - (m) a determination of a zoning; - (n) a closure of a public place or part thereof; - (o) a consent use contemplated in the zoning scheme; - (p) an occasional use of land; - (q) to disestablish a home owner's association;
+- (1) No person may commence, continue, or cause the commencement or continuation of, land development, other than the subdivision or consolidation of land referred to in section 24, without the approval of the Municipality in terms of subsection (2). - (2) The owner or his or her agent may apply to the Municipality in terms of this Chapter and Chapter IV for the following in relation to the development of the land concerned: - (a) a rezoning of land; - (b) a permanent departure from the development parameters of the zoning scheme; - (c) a departure granted on a temporary basis to utilise land for a purpose not permitted in terms of the primary rights of the zoning applicable to the land; - (d) a subdivision of land that is not exempted in terms of section 24, including the registration of a servitude or lease agreement; - (e) a consolidation of land that is not exempted in terms of section $\underline{24}$; - (f) a removal, suspension or amendment of restrictive conditions in respect of a land unit;